corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ```

 {{< note >}}
-You must execute the commands to create backup schema after the node has set up the main schema via its `run-migration-scripts` command.
+You must execute the commands to create backup schema after the node has set up the main schema using the `run-migration-scripts` command.
 {{< /note >}}

 ### Oracle